 Now start pinning the invisible zipper to one side of your skirt.
 I used this tutorial from By Hand London to add my invisible zipper.
 Start your zipper underneath the waist band ties.

 The zipper has been added at this point, but the rest of the seam is still open.

 Iron it so that the fabric is as flat as you can get it over the zipper.
 Many wrap skirts are made from silk, which can be tricky to sew.

 Turn it inside out and sew up the rest of the side seam, starting underneath the zipper.

 Cut the waistband ties, fold them over twice, and sew it up, so that there are no raw edges to unravel.

 Add a couple of hook and eye clasps to hold the top of the skirt closed.
 I didn’t discover this tutorial until after I’d sewed my hook and eyes on, but you can do it properly.
 As you can see, my skirt’s waistband was a little uneven to begin with, and it does not match up perfectly.

-This is what the final product looks like:
+This is what the final project looks like: